-Active as a chamber musician, Mr. Kim has performed with such artists as Emanuel Ax, Joshua Bell, Yefim Bronfman, Susan Graham, Lynn Harrell, Stephen Hough, Jaime Laredo, Menahem Pressler, and Gil Shaham, as well as collaborating with members of the Emerson, Guarneri, and Orion string quartets.
-At the invitation of violinist Pinchas Zukerman, he performed with Mr. Zukerman at the festivals of Athens (Greece), Mostly Mozart (New York), Schleswig-Holstein (Germany), and Verbier (Switzerland).
-He has also participated in several tours with Mr. Zukerman to South America and Israel as a member of the Pinchas Zukerman and Friends chamber ensemble.
-Highlights include chamber music debuts at Carnegie Hall, Boston’s Symphony Hall, and the Kennedy Center performing both Brahms Sextets with Itzhak Perlman, Pinchas Zukerman, and Michael Tree, among others.
-Mr. Kim can also be regularly heard at the festivals of Angel Fire, Aspen, La Jolla, Orcas Island, Sangat, Santa Fe, and Savannah.
-Mr. Kim has also made several recordings for the RCA, EMI, Telarc, and Koch labels.
+An active chamber musician, Mr. Kim has performed with such artists as pianists Emanuel Ax, Yefim Bronfman, Stephen Hough, and Menahem Pressler; violinists Joshua Bell, Jaime Laredo, and Gil Shaham; mezzo-soprano Susan Graham; cellist Lynn Harrell; and members of the Emerson, Guarneri, and Orion string quartets.
+He participated in tours of Europe, South America, and Israel as a member of the Pinchas Zukerman and Friends chamber ensemble, and he made chamber music debuts at Carnegie Hall in New York City, Boston Symphony Hall, and The Kennedy Center in Washington, DC, with Mr. Zukerman, violinist Itzhak Perlman, and violist Michael Tree, among others.
+Mr. Kim regularly performs at the chamber music festivals in Santa Fe, Angel Fire, La Jolla, and Savannah, among others, and he’s given recitals in New York, Chicago, Los Angeles, and San Francisco.
+His discography includes recordings for the RCA, EMI, Telarc, and Koch labels.

-Mr. Kim joined the Indiana University Jacobs School of Music faculty at the beginning of the 2009-2010 academic year.
-As a teacher, he has students in major orchestras throughout the world.
-He is a regular teacher and performer at the Aspen Music Festival and School as well as the Music Masters Course in Japan program held in Yokohama and Tokyo.
+A dedicated teacher, Mr. Kim has students in major orchestras throughout the world.
+He’s a regular teacher and performer at the Aspen Music Festival and School and the Music Masters Course Japan program held in Yokohama and Tokyo.

-Born of Korean parents in New York City, Mr. Kim grew up in Illinois where he began piano studies with his mother at age five.
-At age ten, he began cello studies with Tanya L. Carey.
-Mr. Kim received his Bachelor and Master of Music degrees from the Juilliard School where he studied with Leonard Rose, Lynn Harrell, and Channing Robbins.
-Upon graduation, Mr. Kim received the first William Schuman Prize, awarded for outstanding leadership and achievement in music.
+Born to Korean parents in New York City, Eric Kim grew up in Illinois, where he began piano studies with his mother at age five.
+At age 10, he began cello lessons with Tanya L. Carey.
+He received his bachelor and master of music degrees from The Juilliard School, where he studied with Leonard Rose, Lynn Harrell, and Channing Robbins and was the first recipient of the William Schuman Prize for outstanding leadership and achievement in music.